Hardwood Floor Refinishing - What to Expect

 Complete refinishing may be needed when excessive wear becomes apparent or when raw wood becomes visible.
-Scratching may also be driving you bananas, or maybe you’re just tired of that natural look when so many are now (2015) are seeking darker stained floors.
+Scratching may also be driving you bananas, or maybe you’re just tired of that natural look when many are now (2017) are seeking darker stained floors.
 Perhaps the gloss level isn’t to your desires either.
 Or maybe you’re trapped in a time warp with your grandmother finding yourself waxing floors the old fashion way.

 When to have the work done depends on your expectations.
 While most people can live with the everyday abuse wood floors get as scratches, dings, and dents lead to adding character, others prefer that sleek contemporary look.
 In that case, resurfacing every five years may suit your needs.

 Will My House Be A Dust Bowl During the Work?

 This depends largely on who is doing the work.
 Some of the better professionals that care more about your indoor air quality have invested in dust extraction systems.
 Others may just have a bag attached to their sanding equipment which is not considered a good way to keep airborne dust out of your house.

 Dust extraction systems can remove a large amount of dust, but it is not 100% effective.
 The better finishers are likely to leave your home without you doing much cleanup as some take it to another level in cleaning all of the work environment prior to any finish application.

 For those that may not like the higher cost, chances are great you'll be living in a dust storm until the finishers leave.
 Dust can find its way anywhere; into kitchen cabinets, heating and cooling system vents...everywhere unless you protect everything during the work.
 If costs are an issue, insist to the refinisher that he tape off rooms, cover drapes, and call in that cleaning crew once the work is done.
 Poor dust control may also have an effect on the final appearance, not to mention everyday health.